 McDOUGALL, WILLIAM, lawyer, newspaper owner, journalist, politician, and office holder; b.
 25 Jan.
 1822 in York (Toronto), son of Daniel McDougall, a farmer, and Hannah Matthews; m. first 3 May 1845 Amelia Caroline Easton (d.
-1869) in Hogg’s Hollow (Toronto), and they had at least seven sons and two daughters; m. secondly 18 Nov.
-1872 Mary Adelaide (Minnie) Beatty in Cobourg, Ont., and they had three sons; d.
+1869) in Hogg’s Hollow (Toronto), and they had eight sons, six of whom survived infancy, and three daughters; m. secondly 18 Nov.
+1872 Mary Adelaide (Minnie) Beatty (d.
+1934) in Cobourg, Ont., and they had three sons; d.
 29 May 1905 in Ottawa.

 Three factors in William McDougall’s formative years provided bearings by which he would navigate the tortuous path of his public life.
 First, his family valued education as elemental to its loyalist and Scottish heritage.
 Raised on a farm on Yonge Street north of York, William attended school in Toronto before entering Upper Canada Academy in Cobourg on 3 Nov.
 1840.
 From this remarkable Methodist school, which became Victoria College in 1841, McDougall gained an advanced liberal education.
 After 1838 its board looked to an American model of practical and modern education, as practised at Wesleyan University (Connecticut), Girard College (Pennsylvania), and the Methodist academy at Cazenovia, N.Y.
 Several graduates of these schools were appointed to teach skills appropriate to business and communication in the Victorian world.
 In particular, public speaking and expository writing, as well as an awareness of the modern progress of science, would give shape to McDougall’s career.